Golf Left Hand Release Drill for Effortless, Penetrating Shots

 Driving the right shoulderDriving the right shoulder

-The other benefit is, I mentioned earlier when guys drive their right shoulder through the ball they tend to have a very weak, high ball flight because you're never letting the club face deloft through impact.
+The other benefit is, I mentioned earlier when guys drive their trail shoulder through the ball they tend to have a very weak, high ball flight because you're never letting the club face deloft through impact.
 You're basically hitting the equivalent of a check swing in baseball, rather than releasing and rotating the club down.

-When you do the Left Arm Only Release Drill, that club face is coming into impact and as it rotates through it's delofting, basically like a forehand in tennis or a forehand in ping pong, table tennis.
+When you do the Lead Arm Only Release Drill, that club face is coming into impact and as it rotates through it's delofting, basically like a forehand in tennis or a forehand in ping pong, table tennis.

 It's not a dramatic flip like that, but you are letting it release and keeping your hand feeling like it's no longer moving.
-If you keep pulling your arm this way, again, the club is not releasing.
+If you keep pulling your lead arm this way, again, the club is not releasing.
 This is very inefficient.
 Let the club get to your impact position, get your impact alignments and then let it release.

 You can hit balls like this; in fact, you should.
-You should start out very, very small, hitting very short chip shots because if you're used to pushing your body through or pulling your left arm too much and not letting the club release by feeling like your hand stops at your pants seam, then this is going to be hard for you to hit balls with.
+You should start out very, very small, hitting very short chip shots because if you're used to pushing your body through or pulling your lead arm too much and not letting the club release by feeling like your hand stops at your pants seam, then this is going to be hard for you to hit balls with.

 Left hand onlyLeft hand only - let the club release on its own